jonasmcferreira/adventures/docs/grim/grim.md

 Characters are defined by six ability scores: Strength, Intelligence, Wisdom, Dexterity, Constitution, and Charisma.

-**STR**ength: Add to melee weapon attacks AND damage.
-Lift gates, bend bars, smash doors, grapple, bonus to melee attacks.
+- Strength (**STR**): Applies to melee weapon attacks and damage.
+Used for physical feats like lifting gates, bending bars, smashing doors, grappling, and provides a bonus to melee attacks.

-**DEX**terity: Add to DEF, missile attacks AND damage, stealth, climbing, lockpicking, acrobatics, etc.

-Defend from attacks, dodge, bonus when attacking with ranged weapons, picking locks, climbing, delicate tasks—anything done with the hands and/or requiring agility.
-A character’s DEFENSE (DEF) is based on Dexterity.

-**CON**stitution: Saves v. poison.
-Resist heat, cold, starvation, poison, torture; run long distances.

-You can carry items = CON+10
-For each day of rest you regain HP = CON
-Note: CON does NOT add to HP.

-**INT**elligence: Add to spellcasting rolls, history, knowledge, +1 indicates literacy.

-Know obscure things, read & write languages, bonus to cast wizard spells.
+- Dexterity (**DEX**): Influences Defense (DEF), missile attacks, damage, and skills like stealth, climbing, lockpicking, and acrobatics.
+It determines a character's DEFENSE, ability to dodge, and accuracy with ranged weapons, along with proficiency in tasks requiring agility and hand-eye coordination.
+- Constitution (**CON**): Key for saving throws against poison.
+Helps in resisting extreme conditions such as heat, cold, starvation, poison, and torture, and aids in endurance for long-distance running.
+CON also determines the carrying capacity (CON + 10) and health regeneration (HP regained per day of rest equals CON).
+It does not add to HP.
+- Intelligence (**INT**): Boosts spellcasting rolls, knowledge of history, and indicates literacy.
+A bonus in Intelligence enhances wizard spellcasting and knowledge about obscure facts and languages.

-**WIS**dom: Add to mind-based Saving Throws, searching, perception & tracking.
-Intuition, insight, cunning, perception, bonus to searching and casting prayers.
+- Wisdom (**WIS**): Enhances mind-based Saving Throws, and skills in searching, perception, and tracking.
+It contributes to intuition, insight, cunning, and bonuses in searching and casting prayers.

-**CHA**risma: Add to all reaction checks, charm, deception, intimidation, performance, persuasion.

-Your ability to persuade, charm, flirt, and influence people; all social interactions.
+- Charisma (**CHA**): Improves all reaction checks and skills in charm, deception, intimidation, performance, and persuasion.
+It governs the ability to influence, charm, and excel in social interactions.

 Your Ability Bonus **IS** your proficiency bonus, skill level, and natural ability.

 A +1 STR means you are proficient with ALL hand weapons.

-A +1 DEX means you are proficient with all ranged weapons, acrobatics, climbing, stealth, etc. A high CHA means you are good will all social interactions.
+A +1 DEX means you are proficient with all ranged weapons, acrobatics, climbing, stealth, etc.

+A high CHA means you are good will all social interactions.

 #### Determining Ability Scores

 There are three methods for determining Ability Scores

 **5E Standard Array**
+5E Standard Array

+- **Initial Setup:** Begin with all attributes at -1.
+- **Build Points:** Receive 10 “build points.”
-Start out with 8 “build points.”
-Distribute these as bonuses between your six Ability Scores, with no higher than +5 in any one Ability Score.
+- **Distribution**: Allocate these points as bonuses among your six Ability Scores.
+- **Limits:** Ensure no Ability Score exceeds a +5 bonus, and minimum -3
-Ex: STR +5, DEX +2, CON +1, INT 0, WIS, 0, CHA +1
+Example: STR +3, DEX +1, CON +2, INT -2, WIS -1, CHA +2.

-**OSR Standard Array**
+**5E Standard Array**
+5E Standard Array

+- **Initial Setup:** Begin with all attributes at -1.
+- **Build Points:** Receive 6 “build points.”
-Start out with 3 “build points.”
-Distribute these as bonuses between your six Ability Scores, with no higher than +3 in any one Ability Score.
+- **Distribution**: Allocate these points as bonuses among your six Ability Scores.
+- **Limits:** Ensure no Ability Score exceeds a +5 bonus, and minimum -3
-Ex: STR +1, DEX +1, CON 0, INT 0, WIS, 0, CHA +1
+Example: STR +3, DEX +1, CON +2, INT -2, WIS -1, CHA +2.

 **Roll The Bones!**
 5E: for each Ability, roll 4d6, determine the bonus, arrange as desired.
 No re-rolls!